It’s one of those days. You sit down to write some copy for your business. You’ve set your goals for outreach and the final product of your writing.

 You want to write to your audience about your business.

 If you don’t figure out what to write, you risk alienating potential customers.
 That could leave you with copy that attracts Martians instead of buyers.

 Here’s the good news: the solution is simple.
 The way to write good copy that reaches the right audience is by doing your research.

-Now, you might not know how to research for copywriting.
+Now, you might not know about the copywriting research process.
 Most people don’t.
 If that’s the case, you’re in luck because that’s what this article is all about.

 Here’s how you can use a couple of questions to take your copy lightyears ahead of the competition and start converting your prospects into customers.

 Before we get to tips for doing research, let’s start with what to avoid in your research.
 Research is all about asking questions, but it’s important to know which questions to ask.

 If you ask the wrong questions, you’ll get the wrong answers.
 Research may not be a test, but there are wrong answers.
 The wrong answers are the ones that are confusing or irrelevant to your audience.